 We have shown that exploring the complex interaction between offspring and maternal environments is critical to predict how anthropogenic activities will affect individual performance and ultimately fitness.
 Although maternal yolk investment did not buffer the effects of higher incubation temperature in all the morphological and behavioural traits measured, the general pattern suggests that a reduction in the resources allocated by mothers to eggs exacerbates the response triggered by warmer temperatures.
 Future studies will benefit from studying whether such plastic responses are adaptive in the novel environment conditions, whether more extreme temperatures predicted by climate change will exert stronger reactions, and whether species sensitivity depends on species-specific life-history traits.

-Acknowledgements: we thank Kai Dewar, Eoin Noble and Rose Zhang for help in the laboratory.
+Acknowledgements: We thank Kai Dewar, Eoin Noble and Rose Zhang for help in the laboratory.
 Funding was provided by an ARC Discovery Project to DWAN (DP210101152).
 Lizards were captured under the NSW SL102296 and ACT LT201917 permits, and the handling and procedures used with animals complied with the ethics approval ARA2019/17 from the Australian National University.

 Author contribution: MI-C and DN conceived and designed the experiment; MI-C and JZ collected the data; MI-C and DN analysed the data.
 MI-C drafted the first version of the manuscript; all authors contributed to the draft and gave final approval for publication.